 Silent Sex Isn’t Really Silent

-When there’s not a lot of noise in your immediate surroundings, your ears become more fine-turned to subtle sounds, like your partner’s breathing, your bodies grinding against each other, and the jostling of the bed.
+When there’s not a lot of noise in your immediate surroundings, like girls enjoying the weekend with dildos or gays lounging on adult toys, your ears become more fine-turned to subtle sounds, like your partner’s breathing, your bodies grinding against each other, and the jostling of the bed.
 And it’s hot.
 There’s so much more going on when we have sex than we’re usually aware of, and with less distraction, you become more finely attuned to it.

 It Takes You Out Of Your Head